 What We Believe

 Trinity: God is the sovereign, righteous, holy, triune Creator of the universe.
 He is not a distant apathetic being, but immensely personal as expressed through His love, justice, mercy and truth.
-He exists in Three Persons -Father, Son, and Holy Spirit, and that these three are distinct persons in one essence, having precisely the same nature, attributes, and perfections, and worthy of precisely the same homage, confidence, and obedience.
+He exists in three persons -Father, Son, and Holy Spirit..
+These three are distinct persons in one essence, having precisely the same nature, attributes, and perfections, and worthy of precisely the same homage, confidence, and obedience.

 (Deuteronomy 6:4-5, 32:6; Matthew 3:16-17, 28:19; Mark 12:29; John 1:1-4, 14; Acts 5:3-4; 1 Corinthians 2:10-12; 2 Corinthians 13:14)

 Father: God the Father is the sovereign King of heaven and earth, creating and sustaining all things by His word for His glory.
 He is faithful to every promise and works all things together for good to those who love Him.
-In His unfathomable grace, He gave His Son, Jesus Christ, for mankind’s redemption and sent His Spirit to indwell those He has saved.
+In His unfathomable grace, He gave His son, Jesus Christ, for mankind’s redemption and sent His spirit to indwell those whom He has saved.
 He created man to live in fellowship with Him and in Him is complete contentment and full joy.

 (Genesis1:1-2:3; Psalm 3:5, 103:19; Isaiah 41:10; John 14:26; Ephesians 1:3-14; 1 Peter 4:11, 1 John 4:14; Titus 3:4-7)